"And what happened then?

-Sadly, all too frequently Redemption Equals Death
+Sadly, it sometimes leads to Redemption Equals Death

-, and when it doesn't, someone still needs to draw their "Get Out of Jail Free" Card
+, and when it doesn't, someone still needs to draw their "Get out of Jail Free" Card

 .
-Otherwise they may find the good guys unwilling to believe them, their conversion met with a Heel Face Door Slam
+Otherwise they may find the good guys unwilling to believe them; their conversion met with a Heel Face Door Slam

 .
 On the other hand, the bad guy may reject their chance at turning over a new leaf altogether, in which case it's Redemption Rejection